 Dear Colleagues, Dear Guests,

 Research in parasitology continues to be a vivid field of life sciences with many exciting new findings and important challenges.
 This includes not only basic investigations on the biological processes occurring during the parasite-host encounter, the establishment and reproduction of parasites in various environments, but also applied studies on the treatment and control of parasitic infections.
 Traditionally, the biannual scientific conference of the DGP offers a platform for a broad spectrum of contemporary parasitological topics and research questions.
-This will also be the case at the next meeting, which will be held from 21–24 March 2018 in Berlin at the “Henry-Ford-Bau” on the main campus of the Freie Universität Berlin in Dahlem.
+This will also be the case at the next meeting, which will be from the 21st through to the 24th of March 2018 in Berlin.
+The scientific session will be held at the ‘Henry-Ford Bau’ on the main campus of the Freie Universität Berlin in Dahlem.
+On the 24th of March two specific workshops will be offered on ‘artificial tick feeding’ and on a ‘disease vector map and distribution model software (VECMAP)` at the campus of the veterinary department of Freie Universität Berlin.
+For conference participants the attendance at these workshops is free of charge.

-Dahlem, with its numerous renowned science institutions including four Max-Planck-Institutes, as well as its parks and splendid architecture offers a uniquely sophisticated environment for the meeting.
-Berlin is certainly an extraordinary venue for meetings of all kinds and provides abundant opportunities for a thrilling post-conference weekend with a unique spectrum of cultural and nightlife activities.
+Dahlem, with its numerous renowned science institutions including four Max-Plank-Institutes, as well as its parks and splendid architecture offers a uniquely sophisticated environment for the meeting.
+Berlin is certainly an extraordinary venue for meetings of all kinds and provides abundant opportunities for a thrilling post-conference weekend with a unique spectrum of cultural and night-life activities.

 Together with my colleagues, I’m looking forward to welcoming you in Berlin at an interesting and stimulating conference with lots of opportunities to discuss new developments, but also to meet old and make new friends.